HardisonCo/.github/international/germany/de-health/hms-agt/index.md

 ## Integration Points

-This document outlines how HMS-AGT is integrated with de_Health systems in Germany.
+This document outlines how HMS-AGT is integrated with de-health systems in Germany.